BuidlGuidl/oracle-challenge/README.md

 * ⏱️ It should validate the timing constraints - it has to be after `startTime` but before the `endTime` or else revert with `InvalidTime`

-* 💸 It should enforce the correct bond amount is provided or revert with `NotEnoughValue`
+* 💸 It should enforce the correct bond amount is provided or revert with `InvalidValue`

 * ✍️ It should update the assertion with the proposal